ajventer/mirthless/README.md

 TODO list for initial release (in no particular order):

-1. Clean up EZDM data files and convert to flat YAML format - DONE This is needed to fix some stability issues with the way much of EZDMlibs was written)
+1. Clean up EZDM data files and convert to flat YAML format - DONE
+  - This is needed to fix some stability issues with the way much of EZDMlibs was written)

-2. Modify EZDM libraries to utilize the new format data - DONE (well the unit tests are passing, dunno what gator-sized bugs may be lurking)
+2. Modify EZDM libraries to utilize the new format data - DONE -(well the unit tests are passing, dunno what gator-sized bugs may be lurking)

 3. Rewrite the game interface in pygame replacing the current web based interface.

-  ...* The editor should also get this treatment but will likely be quite a bit more work and is less urgent ...# If the editor isn't ported immediately then new format code should be backported to EZDM so that at least the browser-based editor can be used to create content.
+  - The editor should also get this treatment but will likely be quite a bit more work and is less urgent

+  - If the editor isn't ported immediately then new format code should be backported to EZDM so that at least the browser-based editor can be used to create content.

 4. New character generator suitable for a game

-5. Improve the data finding system - gamedata part DONE ...# seperate player savegame data from main game data properly
+5. Improve the data finding system - gamedata part DONE
+  - seperate player savegame data from main game data properly

 6. Support for quests is missing